spothero/ace/CONTRIBUTING.md

 Follow the steps below to contribute to this project.
 It is best to use `npm link` to work on the project locally so you don't have to publish every change.

 ## Local Development - Usage
-1. Clone this repository.
+1. Fork this repository.
-1. Run the following inside of the cloned directory.
+1. Run the following inside of the root directory.
     ```
     npm install
     npm link